andifalk/spring-cloud-gateway-workshop/lab2/README.md

 * 200 (OK)
 * 400 (Bad Request)
+* 408 (Request Timeout)
 * 500 (Internal Server Error)
+* 503 (Service Unavailable)

 Next, we will add a new route including the _Retry_ filter.

-Please open the file `src/main/resources/application.yml` in the _/lab2/initial/api-gateway_ project and add the following entries at the end of the _routes_ path:
+Please open the file `src/main/resources/application.yml` in the _/lab2/initial/api-gateway_ project and add the following entries at the end of the `routes` path:

 __application.yml:__